The History of Fleer and SkyBox

 On July 24, 1992, Marvel Entertainment Group purchased Fleer from Charterhouse for $265 million.
 In 1994, Fleer reported $38 million in gum sales and $245 million from trading cards.
 The combined sales from all retail trading card companies in 1994 was more than $2 billion.
 Investor speculation and hype led to larger print runs of cards, comic books, and POGs.

 On March 9, 1995, Marvel purchased SkyBox for $150 million.
 The card companies were merged to form Fleer/SkyBox International, now holding major licenses with the NBA, NFL, NHL, MLB, and NASCAR.
-Card sales began to drastically decline following the MLB strike of 1994–1995, and NBA lockout of 1995–1996.
+Card sales began to drastically decline following the MLB strike of 1994–1995 and the NBA lockout of 1995–1996.
 On December 27, 1996, Marvel filed for Chapter 11 bankruptcy protection.

 Fleer/SkyBox International

 The Dubble Bubble plant in Olney, Philadelphia, was used to cut and collate Fleer cards.
-Vice President of the Hobby Division Ted Taylor reported that "a lot of cards walked out the doors in lunch pails, briefcases and other such carriers."
-Collectors commonly refer to stolen factory cards as 'backdoored'.
+Vice President of the Hobby Division Ted Taylor reported that, "a lot of cards walked out the doors in lunch pails, briefcases and other such carriers."
+Collectors commonly refer to stolen factory cards as "backdoored."
 Entire cases had been stolen from the plant through inside sources.
 Although Fleer did not distribute to hobby dealers, complete sets would appear in local card shops before the official release dates.

 Fleer/SkyBox International Inc

 By 1999, the entire trading card industry had crashed.
 Marvel sold Fleer/Skybox for $26 million to Rite Aid founder Alex Grass.
 The SkyBox branding stopped appearing after 2000.
 The Upper Deck Company made an offer of $25 million in 2003, but the Grass family declined.
 In 2005, Fleer/SkyBox filed for bankruptcy with debt nearing $40 million.
 On July 15, 2005, the Fleer/Skybox brand was auctioned to Upper Deck for only $6.1 million.
-The last set released by Fleer in 2005 was American Idol Season 4, featuring Carrie Underwood.
+The last set issued by Fleer in 2005 was American Idol Season 4, featuring Carrie Underwood.

 On September 9, 2005, Fleer/SkyBox held a bankruptcy auction at the Radisson Hotel in Mt.
 Laurel, New Jersey.
 Millions of cards and other memorabilia from the Fleer and SkyBox archives were sold to the public.
 The massive sale included autographs, errors, test proofs, uncut sheets, and unstamped parallels.
 A PDF catalog of items listed by the Continental Auction Group, Inc. can be viewed here.